ming024/FastSpeech2/README.md

 pip3 install --pre torch==1.6.0.dev20200428 -f https://download.pytorch.org/whl/nightly/cu102/torch_nightly.html
 ```

-Since PyTorch 1.6 is still unstable, I suggest that Python virtual environment should be used.
+Since PyTorch 1.6 is still unstable, it is suggested that Python virtual environment should be used.

 ## Synthesis

-You have to download our [FastSpeech2 pretrained model](https://drive.google.com/file/d/1jXNDPMt1ybTN97_MztoTFyrPIthoQuSO/view?usp=sharing) and then put it in the ``ckpt/LJSpeech/`` directory.
+You have to download our [FastSpeech2 pretrained model](https://drive.google.com/file/d/1jXNDPMt1ybTN97_MztoTFyrPIthoQuSO/view?usp=sharing) and put it in the ``ckpt/LJSpeech/`` directory.

 Your can run
 ```